 Cloud Shader.
 I started with the basic smoke shader and built it from there.

 You could even use Matt's modified shader as a starting point.
 The light setup was pretty much the same as the setup in the paper(section 7.4 and 7.5).
 One light for the sun, one for sky illumination and for the ground bounce illumination.
 You could add more if needed but that is enough to get you started.
 Because each light is representing such a large light source you could get away with using directional lights.
 So an initial render generates the photons using pbr, then a second render generates the image using micro poly renderer.
-I wish there were tutorials on this kind of stuff but none that I know of.
 Hybrid Cloud Generation System.
 Apr/20/11 19:46 For my thesis I need to generate clouds.

 Just as I was starting my research cmiVFX came out with a tutorial on cloud and terrain generation (picture above).
 The tutorial is called “Houdini Fractals.”
 Before I start discussing why this approach does not work for my needs completely let me state that this is an excellent tutorial and I recommend it to all intermediate to advanced Houdini users.
 The approach Andreu Lucio uses to create clouds in the cmiVFX tutorial is to combine several multi-fractal otls to create a complex noise displacement inside a volume.

 British Airways 'Clouds' Working Towards A Higher Porpoise!